mdeber/browser_shot_plotter/README.md

 One reason you might choose to use gene arrows is that plotting full gene models is typically the slowest step.

-I'll be nice and show you how I got the gene names, but _only_ because you know the profound consequences of plot smoothing on representing high-resolution, high-dynamic-range genomics data.
+In case you you were wondering how I got the gene names:

 ``` r
 library(org.Hs.eg.db)